Happy Home, Happy Skin

 Need Extra Support?

 Whilst every effort has been made to ensure accuracy, the information in this leaflet is for educational purposes only and should not replace professional advice.
+This resource is informed by current evidence, clinical observation, and emerging research in skin health.

 © 2025 Jacqui de Jager | The Skin Well™ & The Happy Skin Clinic®

 All rights reserved.
 This leaflet is for personal use and education only.
-It may not be reproduced, distributed, or adapted without written permission.
+It may not be reproduced, distributed, or adapted without written permission